 - Escalation of the dispute to the stakeholders

 Monthly statements should be sent automatically to keep customers informed of their account status.

 The credit sequence is critical to successful management of accounts receivable exposure.
 Automation of credit hold makes sure that orders are not shipped inadvertently to past due accounts.
 Annual credit reviews and % credit used information can also be automated to round out the credit sequence.

 Some customers do not want automated emails.
 For these special situations an automated schedule can be sent to a customer to establish a schedule to touch base instead.

 Guiding your customers with automated accounts receivable sequences based on customer data will help you to convert accounts receivables to cash and achieve your AR and cash flow goals.

 The key to successfully automating accounts receivable sequences is to work with an experienced software partner.

-Lockstep Collect is a market leader in cloud-based credit and collection platforms.
-Lockstep Collect can help you automate your accounts receivable sequences.
+Lockstep Receivables (formerly Anytime Collect) is a market leader in cloud-based credit and collection platforms.
+Lockstep Receivables can help you automate your accounts receivable sequences.

 If you would like to learn more about how you can benefit from automating your accounts receivable sequences, please contact Lockstep at www.lockstep.io.